Samra Bukhari

 Samra Bukhari is a Pakistani novelist, screenwriter and playwright.
-She has written several television series for the satellite television networks in Pakistan since 2011 and is also associated with writing for Urdu Journals and Digest.
+She has written several television series for the satellite television networks in Pakistan since 2011 and is also associated with writing for Urdu journals and digests.
 Some of her commercially successful series are Kis Din Mera Viyah Howay Ga (2011), Gohar-e-Nayab (2013), Gul-e-Rana (2015), Ghar Titli Ka Par (2017), Silsilay (2018).